nautobot/nautobot/nautobot/docs/user-guide/administration/installation/install_system.md

 - Ubuntu 20.04+
 - Debian 11+
-- RHEL/CentOS 8.2+
+- RHEL/CentOS 8.2+ and derivatives
-    - Delimited by `RHEL8` tabs in the docs, but also includes other derivatives of RHEL such as RockyLinux or AlmaLinux
+    - Delimited by `RHEL` tabs in the docs, but also includes other derivatives of RHEL such as RockyLinux or AlmaLinux

 ## Install System Packages